 Your content should always provide value to the reader.
 It might help them learn something new, or solve a problem.
 It’s important that you come across as trustworthy and authoritative, and deliver relevant content by getting to know your audience through social listening.

-The more consistently you publish content, the more visibility you’ll get, which helps you to build relationships with people who might link to you at a later date.
+The more consistent your content production is, the more visibility you’ll get, which helps you to build relationships with people who might link to you at a later date.
 It’s good practice to use automated tools for scheduling posts, and to figure out the optimum times to post on social media to boost your Social Media SEO.

 The aim is to create content that people want to share with their friends, and also to attract the attention of other websites and influencers.
 Make sure your posts are easy to share with quick-copy links, single-click sharing, and social share buttons.